osu-crypto/libOTe/AUDIT.md

 - `deferred`: accepted finding whose fix is intentionally postponed.
 - `closed (...)`: the concern was resolved with the disposition in parentheses.

-Audit status: closed on 2026-08-27 after the cleanup and verification pass.
+The original general audit closed on 2026-08-27 after the cleanup and verification pass.
+Follow-up reviews retain the same finding sequence.
 The RevCuckoo implementation was excluded because it is undergoing a separate set of substantial changes.
 AUD-001 remains intentionally deferred.